killerducky/killerducky.github.io/shogi/lishogi_pieces.md

 lishogi has many options for how the pieces look:
   * Click your username in the upper right, and Piece Set
   * The traditional sets use Japanese character (Kanji) which takes more time to get used to if you cannot read Japanese
-  * There are many more beginner friently sets that make it quicker to learn how each piece moves.
+  * There are many beginner friently sets that make it quicker to learn how each piece moves.
     * But many resources will only use traditional sets
-  * There are many types of beginner sets:
+  * Types of beginner sets:
     * Use traditional Japanese Kanji, but also have hints on how they move
     * Use Western chess style pieces
     * Pieces that visually cue how the pieces move